Michelle Pfeiffer: 2010s

-Following a two-year sabbatical from acting, Pfeiffer made part of a large ensemble cast in Garry Marshall's ensemble romantic comedy New Year's Eve (2011), her second collaboration with Marshall after Frankie and Johnny.
-The film, also starring Halle Berry, Jessica Biel, Robert De Niro, Josh Duhamel, Zac Efron, Sarah Jessica Parker, and Sofía Vergara, among many others, saw her take on the supporting role of Ingrid Withers, an overwhelmed secretary befriending a deliveryman (Efron).
-While the film was panned by critics, it made $142 million worldwide.
-In 2012, she appeared with Chris Pine and Elizabeth Banks in the drama People Like Us, as the mother of a struggling New York City corporate trader (Pine).
-Rolling Stone found her to be "luminous" in the film, and The New York Times, positively pointing out Pfeiffer and Banks, noted that their performances "partly compensate for the holes in a story whose timing is hard to swallow".
-People Like Us debuted to $4.26 million, described as "meager" by Box Office Mojo, and only made $12 million in North America.
+Following a two-year sabbatical from acting, Pfeiffer joined the large ensemble cast of Garry Marshall's romantic comedy New Year's Eve (2011), her second collaboration with the filmmaker after Frankie and Johnny.
+Her character, an overlooked secretary, attempts to complete her bucket list by midnight and pursues a relationship with a much younger man (Zac Efron), with whom she had previously worked on Hairspray.
+The film was universally panned, but some critics considered Pfeiffer and Efron's storyline one of its better elements.
+In 2012, she appeared in the drama People Like Us as the mother of a struggling New York City corporate trader.
+Rolling Stone found her to be "luminous" in the film, and The New York Times noted that hers and Elizabeth Banks's performances "partly compensate for the holes in a story whose timing is hard to swallow".

-Pfieffer reunited with Tim Burton, her Batman Returns director, in Dark Shadows (2012), based on the gothic television soap opera of the same name.
-In the film, co-starring Johnny Depp, Eva Green, Helena Bonham Carter and Chloë Grace Moretz, she played Elizabeth Collins Stoddard, the matriarch of the Collins family.
-Critical response towards the film was mixed, but writers acclaimed the actors' performances—most notably Depp and Pfeiffer's.
-IGN found her to be "commanding" in her role and felt that the main characters were "played by one of Burton's best ensemble casts yet".
-While Dark Shadows grossed a modest $79.7 million in North America, it ultimately made $245.5 million globally.
-In Luc Besson's mob-comedy The Family (2013), co-starring Robert De Niro, Tommy Lee Jones, Dianna Agron and John D'Leo, she played the "tough mother" in a Mafia family wanting to change their lives under the witness protection program.
-Although reviews for the film were mixed, THV11 said on the cast's portrayals: "The core actors of The Family were really solid, and the whole film comes together to make a solid movie."
-An article in HuffPost said that "De Niro, Pfieffer and Jones all brought 100% to their roles."
-The film grossed $78.4 million worldwide.
+Pfeiffer reunited with Tim Burton, her Batman Returns director, for Dark Shadows (2012), based on the gothic soap opera of the same name.
+Determined to be involved with the project, Pfeiffer called Burton and asked to be considered for any role.
+In the film, she portrayed Elizabeth Collins Stoddard, the matriarch of the Collins family.
+Although critical reception of the film was mixed, IGN found Pfeiffer "commanding" in the role.
+In Luc Besson's 2013 crime comedy The Family, Pfeiffer played the "tough mother" of a Mafia family attempting to change their lives while living under the witness protection program.
+Despite having previously starred in two films with Robert De Niro, this marked their first time sharing scenes, a factor that influenced Pfeiffer's decision to take the role.
+The Family received mixed reviews, but critics for RogerEbert.com and Variety described Pfeiffer's performance as a reason to see the film.

 The only trepidation was I think I took for granted how nice it was to not be under the spotlight and just having a life.
 I remember thinking, "Do I really want to step back into this?"
 And I just realized that I'm not done.
 I have a lot more to do, and a lot more to say.
 I'm never going to be one that retires.